Let's start off with a longish quote from the neuroscientist, writer and broadcaster Susan Greenfield:

 In order to replicate X, one would need to replicate everything of X (which has Y) – down to its material constitution.

 Another way of putting this is to say that Susan Greenfield's position is the exact opposite of functionalism.
-That is, it's not functions (or computations, algorithms, etc.) that matter to consciousness: it's the material constitution or substrate which underpins it.
+That is, it's not functions (or computations, algorithms, etc.) which matter to consciousness: it's the material constitution or "substrate" which underpins it.

 Again it would seem that the replication of consciousness would require the replication of both the brain and body in their entirety.
 That would be a pointless act of replication in terms of replicating consciousness.
 Though in terms of creating artificial-life-with-consciousness it would be earth-shattering.